-As of March 2017, Firefox is the main web browser I use.
-I find it slower than Google Chrome (which I use for Facebook, Gmail, and /g/), but find its address bar and some plugins more useful.
+As of February 2019, Firefox is the main web browser I use.
+I find it slower than Google Chrome (which I use for Facebook, Messenger, Gmail, and YouTube), but find its address bar more useful.

 - uBlock Origin